pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-git-repo"></a> `--git-repo`

-Git repository from which the workload is created.
+The Git repository from which the workload is created.
 With this, `--git-tag`, `--git-commit` or `--git-branch` is specified.

 ### <a id="apply-git-branch"></a> `--git-branch`

-Branch in a Git repository from where the workload is created.
+The branch in a Git repository from where the workload is created.
 This is specified with a commit or a tag.

 <details><summary>Example</summary>